plotly/python-user-guide/Readme.md

 The User Guide is entirely written inside [IPython notebooks](http://ipython.org/notebook.html).

-The Github repository is divided into folders, where each folder contains one IPython notebook and their required data files.
+This Github repository is divided into folders, where each folder contains one IPython notebook and their required data files.

 Current sections: